Traveling edge states in massive Dirac equations along slowly varying edges: Quasi-traveling edge state along the circle

+Along the radius direction, the domain wall is negative inside the circle and positive outside.
+Therefore, the counterclockwise traveling direction obeys the chiral property, which leave the positive mass on the right.

-To support our analysis, we also numerically compute the traveling waves to the Dirac equation \eqref{eq.circlecase} with the initial condition \eqref{eq.ci}.
-With different radius, we compute the error ``$Err$" of asymptotic solution \eqref{eq.asymptotic} at the same time and it indicates that $Err$ goes like $\mathcal{O}(\frac1{R^2})$ in $L^2(\br^2)$ as shown in Figure \ref{fig.maxfit}.
-In Figure \ref{fig.circle}, it carries out the numerical simulation patterns for two circular edges with different radii $R=20,~40$ respectively.
-The waves travel around circles with negligible energy leaking into the bulk as $R>0$ large enough.
-The traveling directions obey the chiral property, which leave the positive mass on the right.
+It is apparent that $\phi(r)$ is not exactly the same as $\chi(r-R)$.
+For convenience, we give the comparison between $\sqrt{R}\phi(r)$ and $\chi(r-R)$ in Figure \ref{fig.mode_compare} which shows $\chi(r-R)$ is symmetric about $r=R$ but $\phi(r)$ is not.
+Here and in the next section, we numerically simulate the traveling waves to support our analysis by employing the pseudo-spectral method of fourth-order Runge-Kutta time integration \cite{bao2017numerical}.
+With different radii, we compute the asymptotic solution \eqref{eq.asymptotic} at the same time and it indicates that the errors go like $\mathcal{O}(\frac1{R^2})$ in $L^2(\br^2)$.
+To display the improvement of our ansatz more intuitively, we also numerically show the setup which has no $e^{-\frac{r-R}{2R}}$ in $\phi(r)$ with errors dropping to $\mathcal{O}(\frac1{R})$ as shown in Figure \ref{fig.maxfit}.
+In Figure \ref{fig.circle}, it carries out the numerical simulation patterns with the radius $R=40$ at four successive times.
+The waves travel around circle with negligible energy leaking into the bulk as $R>0$ large enough.